joshterrill/matching-bytes/README.md

 ﻿# Matching Bytes
-a library that takes two files as an input and finds any matching patterns of bytes between them
+a library that takes two files as an input and finds any matching patterns of bytes between them (Can be very very slow)

 # Usage